 You can use any liquid carrier oil.
 I have also used jojoba oil successfully.
 I prefer MCT oil, because it is a light, dry oil which won’t cause your hair to feel oily.
 You cannot use normal coconut oil which is solid at room temperature.
 It will solidify in your shampoo.
 Rather substitute with any other oil that is liquid at room temperature.

-I’ve included five essential oils in this recipe, all of which are beneficial for hair growth and strength.
+I’ve included three essential oils in this recipe, all of which are beneficial for the hair and scalp.
 However, if your budget limits the number of essential oils you can afford, then I recommend the best oil to buy for this purpose would be Rosemary.
-Just increase the quantity to 50 drops if this is the only essential oil you will be using.
+Just increase the quantity to 35 drops if this is the only essential oil you will be using.

-Lasted me about: 1 month (using every third day)
+Lasted me about: 1 month (using once a week)

 Estimated shelf life: 3 months

 - Soap cannot be pH balanced for the hair/scalp.
 Try my pH balanced shampoo recipe instead.

 - Experimental – soap shampoos do not suit every hair type.
 You’ve just got to give it a try to see for yourself.